DanLuchi/danluchi.github.com/_posts/2017-07-17-finding-and-deleting-sidekiq-jobs-in-rails.markdown

 date: 2017-07-17T11:42:13-04:00
 ---

-## Finding and Deleting Sidekiq Jobs in Rails

 Lately, I've been working a lot with background jobs running in Sidekiq.
 On several occasions, I needed to dig deeper into my job queues than what is practical to do through the sidekiq dashboard.

 Fortunately, Sidekiq has a [great API](https://github.com/mperham/sidekiq/wiki/API) thats makes diving deeper into your queues super easy.